andrekovac/react-hooks-workshop/sections/class-vs-function-component.md

     - **Solution**: Click "Follow", then quickly change profile and observe name in alert.
     - **Explanation**: `this.props` is mutable in class components and immutable (`const`) in function components.

+- [**CodeSandBox**: fix class component issue](https://codesandbox.io/s/class-function-comparison-fixed-uir9w?file=/src/ProfilePageClass.tsx) by storing the user at the time of the click.